 Backlinks are a very important part of SEO because they are, essentially, a vote of confidence from another website in the information you provide.
 Since search engines care very much about quality information, having backlinks is an extremely important part of your business’s SEO plan.

 So to recap… here are the benefits of blogging for your business

 - Keeps your website up-to-date and current

-- Gives you opportunities to link to other page of your site – keeping your audience on your website for longer
+- Gives you opportunities to link to other pages of your site – keeping your audience on your website for longer

 - Increases the chances of receiving backlinks from other websites which help your website rank very highly in SEO